swiss-ai/reasoning_getting-started/README.md

 <details>
 <summary>&nbsp;&nbsp;&nbsp;&nbsp;[2/7] Persistent Storage</summary>

-[CSCS KB](https://confluence.cscs.ch/spaces/KB/pages/821297419/Storage+in+Clariden)<br>Just connecting to Clariden via `cscs-cl` will give you a login node on `/users/$USER` with only 50GB of storage and should only be used for configuration files.
+[CSCS KB](https://docs.cscs.ch/storage/filesystems)<br>Just connecting to Clariden via `cscs-cl` will give you a login node on `/users/$USER` with only 50GB of storage and should only be used for configuration files.
 Any files created during execution on a compute node (discussed later) will be lost once the session ends.
 For persistent storage, the Clariden cluster has two mounted storage partitions:
 - `/iopsstor` is smaller and intended for faster, short-term access (3PB shared across all users)<br>Your personal scratch partition is on `/iopsstor/scratch/cscs/$USER` for easy access you can add a symbolic link to your home directory
     ```bash
     ln -s /iopsstor/scratch/cscs/$USER/ $HOME/scratch
     ```
 - `/capstor` is slower but larger and intended for large files (150TB and 1M inodes(files)/user)<br>Your personal storage partition is on `/capstor/scratch/cscs/$USER`<br>**DO NOT** write to capstor from compute nodes during a job, always write to iopsstor. capstor is not meant for quick reading and writing of many files
-    ```bash
-    ln -s /capstor/scratch/cscs/$USER/ $HOME/store
-    ```

 **IMPORTANT: Files on `/iopsstor/scratch` and `/capstor/scratch` are cleaned after 30 days**, remove temporary files and transfer important data to group capstor (**NOT** personal capstor as discussed previously, will be discussed in 'Reasoning Projects Framework')